raveenavraikwad/RIO-125-Forecasting-System---Project-Demand-of-Products-at-a-Retail-Outlet-Based-on-Historical-Data/README.md

 Forecasting System - Project Demand of Products at a Retail Outlet Based on Historical Data
 ### Project Description
-**Project Objective & Brief**: Here i have developed a forecasting system with the help of ARIMA models and facebook's prophet library.
-This for forecasting system is used for predicting the demand for products at a retail outlet based on historical data.
+**Project Objective & Brief**: Here i have developed a forecasting system with the help of ARIMA models.
+This is for forecasting system used for predicting the demand for products at a retail outlet based on historical data.

 #### Project Guidelines :
 1. Create a dataset , clean the dataset and also sanitize it.